Image of God (Imago Dei)

 2.1 The Old Testament

-However, such an identification or quasi-identification of God and his human creature through the concept of imago Dei appears to be strongly contradicted by the prevalent ‘aniconism’ that characterizes the entire Old Testament (cf. Hendel 1997 terming this ‘transcendent anthropomorphism’).
-Not only is any form of cultic worship of created entities forbidden, but even the mere depiction of any created being in a cultic setting is prohibited (Exod 20:4), as it embodies the essence of the idolatry opposed by the creation account of Genesis 1 (and the entire Old Testament).
-Therefore, it is noteworthy that there is no suggestion of any religious worship of the human being, as one might expect if the text supported the kind of divine-human identity that Janowski seems to propose.
+However, such an identification or quasi-identification of God and his human creature through the concept of imago Dei appears to be strongly contradicted by the prevalent ‘aniconism’ that characterizes the entire Old Testament (cf. Hendel 1997, terming this ‘transcendent anthropomorphism’).
+Not only is any form of cultic worship of created entities forbidden but even the mere depiction of any created being in a cultic setting is prohibited (Exod 20:4), as it embodies the essence of the idolatry opposed by the creation account of Genesis 1 (and the entire Old Testament).
+Therefore, it is noteworthy that there is no suggestion of any religious worship of the human being, as one might expect if the text supported the kind of divine–human identity that Janowski seems to propose.

 2.2 The New Testament

-The concept of imago Dei is not very frequent in the New Testament either, explicitly mentioned only in 1 Cor 11:7; 15:49, 2 Cor 4:4, Rom 8:29, Col 1:15–16, Jas 3:9, and assumed in the Gen 1:26 – allusions of Eph 4:24, Heb 1:2 and possibly Phil 2:6.
+The concept of imago Dei is not very frequent in the New Testament either.
+It is explicitly mentioned only in 1 Cor 11:7; 15:49; 2 Cor 4:4; Rom 8:29; Col 1:15–16; Jas 3:9; and assumed in the allusions to Gen 1:26 by Eph 4:24, Heb 1:2, and possibly Phil 2:6.

 2.2.2 Adam Christology or Wisdom Christology?

-2.2.3 Imago Dei and paraenesis
+2.2.3 The imago Dei and paraenesis

-As in 2 Cor 4:4.6, the likeness to the image of God is expressed in terms of knowledge.
-However, the specific content of this likeness is manifested in a certain ethical behaviour.
-Col 3:12–17 elaborates on this behaviour, which includes qualities such as compassion, kindness, and forgiveness.
-It takes on the character of imitating Christ (Imitatio Christi).
-This should not be understood in opposition to the soteriological transformation of believers that ‘the image’ brings about (2 Cor 3:18; Rom 8:29), but rather as an embodiment of it and a vital component within the salvation experienced by believers.
-Thus, ‘the image’ goes beyond boundaries, breaking down distinctions among believers in Christ, including those of circumcision and ethnicity (Col 3:11).
-It represents a similarity to God in conduct that aligns believers with God’s own behaviour and nature (cf. Rom 15:5ff; 1 Thess 1:6).
-Further, Christ’s forgiveness serves as both the foundation and the model for believers’ forgiveness of one another (Col 3:13).
-As Jervell puts it: ‘Conformitas and imitatio belong together’ (Jervell 1980: 496).
-The same thought can be found in the possible Gen 1:26-allusion in in Phil 2:6.
+‘The image’ goes beyond boundaries, breaking down distinctions among fellow believers in Christ, including those of circumcision and ethnicity (Col 3:11).
+It represents a similarity to God in conduct that aligns believers with God’s own behaviour and nature (cf. Rom 15:5–7; 1Thess 1:6).
+Further, Christ’s forgiveness serves as both the foundation and the model for believers’ forgiveness of one another (Col 3:13): ‘Conformitas and imitatio belong together’ (Jervell 1980: 496).
+The same thought can be found in the possible Gen 1:26 allusion in Phil 2:6.

-2.2.4 Imago Dei and eschatology
+2.2.4 The imago Dei and eschatology

-It is important to note that Paul is not referring to the created state of humanity but rather to human life under sin in the state of perishability, dishonour and weakness (the psychic body, 1 Cor 15:42–46).
+It is important to note that Paul is not referring to the created state of humanity but rather to human life under sin in the state of perishability, dishonour, and weakness (the psychic body, 1 Cor 15:42–46).
 The eschatological salvation, therefore, entails the complete replacement of participation in Adam’s sin and perishability with participation in the glory of Christ.
-The point is that the transformation undergone by believers, by virtue of Christ being the image of God, finds its ultimate eschatological fulfilment in the resurrection body (cf. Phil 3:21, where the same thought is expressed, albeit using the term μορφή instead of εἰκών).
+The point is that the transformation undergone by believers, by virtue of Christ being the image of God, finds its ultimate eschatological fulfilment in the resurrection body (cf. Phil 3:21, where the same thought is expressed, albeit using the term morphē instead of eikōn).
 Again, this should not be understood as an addition to or contradiction of the soteriological transformation of believers into Christ-likeness, but rather as the consummation of this transformation.
 The fact that Christ is the image of God in which humanity was originally created underscores Paul’s view that eschatological salvation entails the restoration of the created state and order.

 However, it is possible to overview the historically most influential understandings by starting with the God–human similarity implied in the expression ‘image and likeness of God’, and then focusing on the following three key questions: